DHTMLX/gantt-docs/data/migrating.md

 Previously, adding baselines required manual coding using the `gantt.addTaskLayer` API.
 With Gantt 9.0, we've introduced built-in support for baseline entities together with deadlines and task constraints.

-In case, you want to switch off the default settings and render baselines and deadlines manually, you can use the corresponding confguration options: api/gantt_baselines_config.md and api/gantt_deadlines_config.md:
+In case you want to switch off the default settings and render baselines and deadlines manually, you can use the corresponding configuration options: api/gantt_baselines_config.md and api/gantt_deadlines_config.md:

 ~~~js
 // disabling the built-in baselines functionality